 - St. John’s Wort

-If oil-based medicines are regularly used in the vagina for fungal infections, this may increase the levels of hormones.
-It will not reduce the effectiveness of the ring, but it may have long-term effects that are not yet known.
+If a person regularly uses oil-based medications in the vagina for fungal infections, this may increase the levels of hormones.
+It will not reduce the effectiveness of the ring, but it may have long-term effects that health experts do not yet know.

 The manufacturers encourage anyone who experiences a negative side effect to